andrew/ultimate-awesome/README.md

 - [awesome-useful-websites](https://github.com/atakanaltok/awesome-useful-websites) - Hand-curated list of awesome and useful websites.
 - [Awesome-Language-Model-on-Graphs](https://github.com/PeterGriffinJin/Awesome-Language-Model-on-Graphs) - A curated list of papers and resources based on "Large Language Models on Graphs: A Comprehensive Survey" (TKDE).
 - [Awesome-Out-Of-Distribution-Detection](https://github.com/huytransformer/Awesome-Out-Of-Distribution-Detection) - Out-of-distribution detection, robustness, and generalization resources.
 The repository contains a curated list of papers, tutorials, books, videos, articles and open-source libraries etc.
+- [Awesome-SOAR](https://github.com/correlatedsecurity/Awesome-SOAR) - A curated Cyber "Security Orchestration, Automation and Response (SOAR)" awesome list.
 - [awesome-llm-role-playing-with-persona](https://github.com/neph0s/awesome-llm-role-playing-with-persona) - Awesome-llm-role-playing-with-persona: a curated list of resources for large language models for role-playing with assigned personas.
 - [awesome-ttygames](https://github.com/ligurio/awesome-ttygames) -  Unix ASCII games.
 - [Awesome-MLLM-Hallucination](https://github.com/showlab/Awesome-MLLM-Hallucination) - 📖 A curated list of resources dedicated to hallucination of multimodal large language models (MLLM).
 - [awesome-nft](https://github.com/gianni-dalerta/awesome-nft) - A curated list of awesome Non Fungible Token (NFT, ERC721) frameworks, libraries and software.
 - [awesome-capsule-networks](https://github.com/sekwiatkowski/awesome-capsule-networks) - A curated list of awesome resources related to capsule networks.
 - [awesome-security-GRC](https://github.com/Arudjreis/awesome-security-GRC) - Curated list of resources for security Governance, Risk Management, Compliance and Audit professionals and enthusiasts (if they exist).
-- [Awesome-SOAR](https://github.com/correlatedsecurity/Awesome-SOAR) - A curated Cyber "Security Orchestration, Automation and Response (SOAR)" awesome list.
 - [awesome-uxn](https://github.com/hundredrabbits/awesome-uxn) - Awesome things from the community.
 - [awesome-chatops](https://github.com/exAspArk/awesome-chatops) - :robot: A collection of awesome things about ChatOps – managing operations through a chat.
 - [awesome-anti-forensic](https://github.com/shadawck/awesome-anti-forensic) - Tools and packages that are used for countering forensic activities, including encryption, steganography, and anything that modify attributes.
 This all includes tools to work with anything in general that makes changes to a system for the purposes of hiding information.
+- [awesome-visualization-research](https://github.com/mathisonian/awesome-visualization-research) - A list of recommended research papers and other readings on data visualization.
 - [academics-on-mastodon](https://github.com/nathanlesage/academics-on-mastodon) - A list of various lists consisting of academics on Mastodon.
 - [awesome-git-hooks](https://github.com/aitemr/awesome-git-hooks) - 😎 A collection of awesome Git Hooks.
 - [Awesome-Unicode](https://github.com/jagracey/Awesome-Unicode) - :joy: :ok_hand: A curated list of delightful Unicode tidbits, packages and resources.